walker87/walker87.github.io/README.md

 ## Professional Summary

 Experienced Technical Author with five plus years working in software, hardware, manufacturing and clinical environments.
-Has written everything from how to use mobile technology/cloud/defiberalltion software to clinical applications for FDA submission and warranty documentation.
+Has written everything from how to use mobile technology/cloud/defiberalltion software & hardware to clinical applications for FDA submission and warranty documentation.

-Currently works for a mobile technology companya and collaborates with Developers, Testers, Product Owners, Trainers, Service Delivery and Helpdesk Support staff.
-Responsible for the delivery via online/print formats of concise and accurate product help information provided by the company's online help website, 'Totalacademy'.
-Furthermore, produces API documentation, updates release notes and sends out customer correspondence related to new features, bug fixes and workshops.
+Currently works for a mobile technology company.
+Collaborates with Subject Matter Experts and creates/updates existing documentation including installation and upgrade guides, user guides, release notes, SDKs, APIs, online help and sends out customer correspondence related to new features, bug fixes and workshops.

 ## Education and Professional Qualifications